‘Crazy Ex-Girlfriend’ Executive Producer Answers Questions About The Finale

 Rebecca then decides to start writing songs, in an attempt to figure out who she is.
 She also ends up dumping all three guys and decides to focus on herself.
 A year later, she invites all her friends to an open-mic night to listen to her sing for the first time.

-After the finale, there were many unanswered questions and so, TVLine turned to Aline Brosh McKenna, who penned the finale alongside Rachel Bloom.
+After the finale, there were many unanswered questions, so TVLine turned to Aline Brosh McKenna, who penned the finale, alongside Rachel Bloom.

 McKenna said that the final scene had been planned from the very beginning of the series.